The old school of thought among doctors was to take it easy for the rest of your life after a heart attack rather than increase exercise.

 But this way of thinking has gone out with the bathwater.
 A study that tracked over 22,000 patients found that those who were more physically active after their heart attack halved their risk of death within four years.

-Levels of physical activity were documented six to 10 weeks, and then 12 months, after the heart attack.
+For teh study, levels of physical activity were documented six to 10 weeks, and then 12 months, after the heart attack.

 Subjects were asked how many times that they had exercised for half an hour or longer during the previous seven days.